Webcams vs. Laptop Cameras: The Real Difference

 The limitations of embedded cameras undermine the benefits of video collaboration.
-Problems arise from poor lighting, bad angle, poor resolution or clarity.
-If the camera isn’t positioned just right, or the user is in a dark room, or there’s a bright window behind them or a strong light on one side, it can be difficult for other people to see that person clearly.
+Problems arise from poor lighting, bad angle, and poor resolution or clarity.
+If the camera isn’t positioned just right, the user is in a dark room, there’s a bright window behind them, or there is a strong light on one side, it can be difficult for other people to see that person clearly.
 Embedded cameras do a poor job of compensating for these conditions.

 Another big limitation with embedded cameras in laptops is that they may not always be operational (or usable).
 For example, in an office environment business users will often dock their laptop or plug it into a larger monitor and keyboard.
 If the laptop is closed in these situations, the embedded camera is not available.